 Scientists are particularly noted for being sharp and productive long into the late 80s and 90s.
-The National Science Foundation reports that at age 69 more than 29% of scientists and engineers with PhDs still work full time, compared to 13% of scientists with a M.S. or B.S. degree.
+The National Science Foundation reports that at age 69, more than 29 percent of scientists and engineers with Ph.D.s still work full time, compared to 13 percent of scientists with an M.S. or B.S. degree.
 Marion Diamond, an active senior scientist at 75, published data showing that brain cells can grow and learning can improve throughout life.

 Too many seniors resign themselves to the ravages of age.
 They will find, however, large benefits from challenging themselves in new experiences and competencies.
 Better yet, learning new things makes you feel good about yourself, especially when accomplishing things other people think you can’t do.

 “Dr. Bill,” Senior Professor of Neuroscience at Texas A&M, is author of a new memory improvement book, Memory Power 101 and an e-book in multiple formats for students, Better Grades, Less Effort.

 Discover Magazine (2012).
 Special issue “2062 World Almanac.”
 October.

 Rupp, R. (1998) Committed to Memory.
 New York: Random House.